 Balearic Beans Blend

-A blend of naturally processed coffees from mother Ethiopia, and a wildly innovative fruit macerated fermentation Castillo coffee from Colombia.
-Impeccably sourced and delicately roasted, this is a hands in the air kind of blend.
+A blend of washed coffees from Colombia and Ethiopia alongside some wildly innovative fruit-fermented coffees from Colombia.
+Impeccably sourced and delicately roasted, this is a hands-in-the-air kind of blend.

 FAC(t)01 COFFEE IS A FRUIT

 Coffee arrives at our roastery in the form of a dried green seed that once called its home the center of a tropical cherry.

 At this stage it is not soluble; green coffee has yet a way to go before becoming a roasted coffee “bean” that we’re able to, upon grinding, dissolve in water.

 How we approach the roasting of this seed is dependent on a number of factors.
 When the ultimate goal is to showcase the innate flavors locked inside the bean then a lighter more delicate roast approach is required.

 When using high elevation, high-density green coffee with this roasting approach the flavors achieved are characterized by the origin of the coffee.

 Brewing with lighters roasts and higher elevation dense arabica coffees